cpuheater/cause-life-is-a-game/README.md

-### Cause life is a game - solving games with Deep Reinforcement Learning!
+### Solving games with Deep Reinforcement Learning!
 Each directory contains files related to a specific game.
 Each file is a self-contained rl algorithm.
 The core algorithms are based on [cleanrl](https://github.com/vwxyzjn/cleanrl).